WanderBernardo/Git_Github_CreateClone/Git_SalveLocal.md

 It's Okay.

-6 - We're salve the modifications.
+6 - We're save the modifications.
 In this case, we created a files.
 Use command: ``` git commit -m"provides description of the modification" ```
 ![image](https://github.com/user-attachments/assets/b6385cae-e8af-4b5e-8862-2416f399bfa1)

-7 - Validate if the files was salve.
+7 - Validate if the files was save.
 Use command: ``` git log ```
 ![image](https://github.com/user-attachments/assets/267e80c4-8332-4922-9bba-ea1e3c13f3ad)